narendrakhariya/event-management-system-cutom-backend/frontend/README.md

 # event-management-system

 This interface is mainly design to handle event management system.
-In this project user can see sll the events, create new, modify and store events into local API (JSON file).
+In this project user can see sll the events, create new, modify,delete and store events data into local API (JSON file).
 This project is the perfect example for react route implimentation.
 Here we have implimented various routing features like:
 - Routing